rackerlabs/support-how-to/content/how-to/managed-operations/types-of-databases/index.md

 The term NoSQL refers to databases that do not follow traditional RDBMS principles.
 NoSQL is an open source database technology designed to handle big data.
-It was developed by Amazon, Google, LinkedIn, Twitter, and similar companies as they looked for ways to handle unprecedented data volumes and operation volumes under tight latency constraints.
+It was developed by Amazon&reg;, Google&reg;, LinkedIn&reg;, Twitter&reg;, and similar companies as they looked for ways to handle unprecedented data volumes and operation volumes under tight latency constraints.